m00nd00r/Customer-Segments/README.md

 ### Code

-Template code is provided in the notebook `customer_segments.ipynb` notebook file.
+Code is in the notebook `customer_segments.ipynb` notebook file.
 Additional supporting code can be found in `renders.py`.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run